 Also check out our guide about the best areas to stay in Geneva.

 Not a fan of big chain hotels?
 No problem.
 If you want to stay in a boutique hotel in Geneva, then you should book La Cour des Augustins.
 The hotel has been rated highly by previous guests for its boutique style.
 It has also been recommended by influential travel journalists.
+Also check out our list of the best boutique hotels in Geneva, it's a manually curated list of the most unique and romantic hotels in the city.

 Looking for a good and affordable private room or cozy dorm in Geneva?
 Check out City Hostel Geneva.
 The hostel has been highly rated by backpackers.
 Also check out our list of best hostels in Geneva.

 If money isn't a problem and you're looking for a luxury hotel in Geneva, then go for Mandarin Oriental Hotel Geneva.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Geneva, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking to relax in a spa in Geneva, then try La Réserve Hotel & Spa.
 Customers have given the spa excellent review ratings recently.